zeroluck/docs/sources/admin-guide/uma/index.md

 # UMA Scopes

-UMA Scopes are bound to resource sets and are used by policies to check whether user the specified user has access to the resource.

-An UMA Scope is described in JSON and has following properties:
+UMA Scopes are bound to resource sets and are used by policies to check whether the specified user has access to the resource.
+An UMA Scope is described in JSON and has the following properties:

 - name: name of scope (e.g. View photo, Edit photo)
-- icon_uri: optional property to specify icon for photo
+- icon_uri: optional property to specify an icon for the photo

-Example of typical JSON document of scope:
+An example of a typical JSON document of scope can be seen here:

 ```
 {